Ed-Fi-Alliance-OSS/Project-Tanager/docs/DMS/PRIMARY-DATA-STORAGE/README.md

 # DMS Feature: Primary Data Storage

-> [!NOTE]
+This document describes the core relational document data storage used for data modifications.

-> The application architecture will have a plugin system that enables others to
-> customize the database storage.
-The design described below will be implemented
-> with Microsoft SQL Server (MSSQL) and PostgreSQL plugins that come out of the
-> box with the Data Management Service.
-Other designs could be built and
+The application architecture will have a plugin system that enables others to customize the database storage.
+The design described below will be implemented with Microsoft SQL Server (MSSQL) and PostgreSQL plugins that come out of the box with the Data Management Service.
-> implemented, so long as the REST API implementation remains unchanged.
+Other designs could be built and implemented, so long as the _REST API implementation_ remains unchanged.

 ## Problems to solve via DB design